Privacy and Cookies Policy

 Access to your personal data

-In the situation where you have directly provided personal information to us (such as by completing an online form or contacting us for further information), you have a number of rights regarding the personal data that we hold:
+In the situation where you have directly provided personal information to us (such as by completing an online form or contacting us for further information), you have a number of rights regarding your personal data:

 - You have the right to obtain from us confirmation about whether any such data is being held;

-- You have the right to require that we provide you with whatever data we are holding/processing about you, including the right for that data to be transferred to another data controller;
+- You have the right to require that we provide you with whatever data we are holding about you;

 - Even if you have consented to us processing your personal data, you have the right to withdraw that permission at any time;